 Catalyst Writing Collective

 The Catalyst Writing Lab meets bi-weekly every quarter.
-It is a 3-unit collaborative, interdisciplinary space for producing The Catalyst Literary Arts Magazine.
+It is a 3-unit collaborative, interdisciplinary space for producing The Catalyst, issues 3, 4, and 5 (2014-5).
+The fall & spring issues will be 64 pages each, produced Zine-style with associated launch events; the winter annual issue will be 80 pages and associated with a large launch event.
+As a follow up to last year’s discussions on Isla Vista, the spring issue will be IV-themed.
 While conceptualizing, writing, and editing these issues will be the primary focus of the quarterly writing labs, the course will also train members of the collective in how to sustain a magazine.
 By the spring quarter, the expectation is that a student enrolled for a year will have had firsthand experience and tangible products in marketing, fundraising, planning, writing, editing, and collaborating.
-Those enrolled will take part in producing, exhibiting, and celebrating three issues of The Catalyst.
+Those enrolled will take part in producing, exhibiting, and celebrating three issues of The Catalyst Literary Arts Magazine.
 Hence this is a course in designing, writing, creative directing, financing, marketing, and editing a magazine.
 Please email firstname.lastname@example.org for more information about enrolling.